ariary/sheesh/README.md

 You have two options:
 * Use `sheesh` to produce command
-* Define command with a yaml
+* Define command within a yaml

 ### g e n e r a t e with `sheesh`